tcfitzgerald/resources/edgerouter-dualwan.md

 Summary
 You have now completed your load-balancing configuration and the additional configuration I recommend.
 As mentioned in the Things That Break section in part 1, from here things become more complicated in general for how to accomplish various configurations.
 I fully intend to document my configurations further as I explore these challenges and learn how to properly overcome them.
 Thanks for your time!

-set load-balance group <group> flush-on-active enable
+set load-balance group <group> flush-on-active enable - from here: https://www.reddit.com/r/Ubiquiti/comments/pacb4r/edgerouter_infinity_dualwan_failoveronly/